openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 signature schemes.
 Implementers may want to offer SLH-DSA for applications where a higher degree of trust in the signature scheme is required.
-However, SLH-DSA has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that can even greater than those of
+However, SLH-DSA has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that are even greater than those of
 ML-DSA + ECC signature schemes.